jjc3737/Instasnap/README.md

 * For each photo displayed, user can see the following details:
   * [X] Graphic, Caption, Username
   * [X] Relative timestamp, like count, user profile image

+The following **optional** features are implemented:

+* [X] User can **pull-to-refresh** popular stream to get the latest popular photos
+* [X] Show latest comments for each photo
+* [ ] Display each photo with the same style and proportions as the real Instagram
+* [X] Display each user profile image using a RoundedImageViewDisplay each user profile image
+* [ ] Display a nice default placeholder graphic for each image during loading
+* [ ] Improved the user interface through styling and coloring

+The following **bonus** features are implemented:

+* [X] Show last 2 comments for each photo
+* [ ] Allow user to view all comments for an image within a separate activity or dialog fragment
+* [ ] Allow video posts to be played in full-screen using the VideoView

 ## Video Walkthrough